 Sex Money Kiss By Gene Simmons

 I am not a fan of the band KISS.
 However, they are one of the most successful rock bands and their success goes way beyond making records.
-Now band has the level of branding that they have.
+Now the band has the level of branding that they have.
 The tremendous success of the band has a great deal to do with Gene Simmons.
 This is a very interesting book about Gene's philosophy on life and his ideas on how to make a ton of money.
 Gene is an engaging writer and conveys his points clearly and in an entertaining manner.
 He is a straight shooter that is not trying to be PC or win the popular vote.
 You may not agree with everything he believes, but this book will give you a lot to think about.

-Pulling Your Own Strings By Dr Wayne Dyer
+Pulling Your Own Strings By Dr. Wayne Dyer

 That is right the bald guy that is on PBS all of the time talking to a room full of smiling ex-hippies.
-This is one of Dr Dyer's older books and is much more hardcore than his new age stuff.
+This is one of Dr. Dyer's older books and is much more hardcore than his new age stuff.
 Dr. Dyer reveals all of the different ways in which people try to victimize others and the numerous ways in which people victimize themselves.
-One of the best lines from the book is "Risk taking is at the heart of not being victimized by institutions and bureaucracies."
-Everyday you will come across people that play power games with you.
+One of the best lines from the book is "Risk-taking is at the heart of not being victimized by institutions and bureaucracies."
+Every day you will come across people that play power games with you.
 These people can come in the form of co-workers, friends, family, bosses, etc. Learn how to be aware of people that are trying to pull your strings and what to do to avoid being a victim.

 This is a fascinating analysis of the nature of mass movements and what kind of people are attracted to them.
 Hoffer covers the conditions that are common that cause people to be drawn to mass movements and the frightening things that people are capable of when they lose their individuality and become part of a group.
-Hoffer explains that being in individual can be too much of a responsibility for many people to handle and they want the illusory freedom that comes with relinquishing power to another person or group.
+Hoffer explains that being an individual can be too much of a responsibility for many people to handle and they want the illusory freedom that comes with relinquishing power to another person or group.
 One of the most interesting quotes from the book is, "They who clamor loudest for freedom are often the ones least likely to be happy in a free society."
-Many people find more pleasure in being part of a group that is fighting for a cause then being an individual after the goal of the cause has acquired.
-If you have ever wanted to know wanted to know why some people are strong individuals while others seek comfort in the confines of a movement, then this is a book that is for you.
+Many people find more pleasure in being part of a group that is fighting for a cause than being an individual after the goal of the cause has acquired.
+If you have ever wanted to know why some people are strong individuals while others seek comfort in the confines of a movement, then this is a book that is for you.

 IronMind: Stronger Minds, Stronger Bodies By Randall Strossen, PH.D